 Favourite Author-Illustrators (and the Books That Stayed With Me)

-I’ve realised over time that many of the books I return to are made by author-illustrators.
+I’ve realised over time that many of the books I return to are made by author-illustrators not a team-up.
 People who are building the story and the visual world at the same time.
 Obviously there are other books by combinations or seperate authors and illustrator that hit me with their genius as well.
-Books by Klassen and Barnett, Donaldson and Schaeffer, Saxby and Racklyeft, Bell and Colpoys, or Godwin and Walker.
-In fact just mentioning them is enough to cement another post about them!
+Books by French and Whatley, Donaldson and Schaeffer, Saxby and Racklyeft, Bell and Colpoys, Fox and Horacek, or Godwin and Walker.
+In fact just mentioning them is enough to start planning another post about them!
 Good lord there are some great picture books out there.

 These are a few that have stuck with me, and continue to shape how I think about illustration, storytelling, and what a picture book can do.